About client settings in Configuration Manager

-Users cannot install the applications that they see in the Application Catalog.
+Users can't install the applications that they see in the Application Catalog.

-Users do not see notifications about their application approval requests.
+Users don't see notifications about their application approval requests.
 Instead, they must refresh the Application Catalog and check the approval status.

-Users do not receive revisions and updates for applications that are published to the Application Catalog.
+Users don't receive revisions and updates for applications that are published to the Application Catalog.
 Users do see changes to application information in the Application Catalog.

 If you remove an application deployment after the client installs the application from the Application Catalog, clients continue to check that the application is installed for up to two days.

-In addition, if this setting is No, users do not receive required applications that you deploy to users.
-Users also do not receive any other management tasks in user policies.
+In addition, if this setting is No, users don't receive required applications that you deploy to users.
+Users also don't receive any other management tasks in user policies.

 This setting applies to users when their computer is on either the intranet or the internet.
 It must be Yes if you also want to enable user policies on the internet.

 Enable user policy requests from internet clients

-Set this to Yes for users to receive the user policy on internet-based computers.
+Set this option to Yes for users to receive the user policy on internet-based computers.
 The following requirements also apply:

 The Enable user policy on clients setting is Yes.

 The internet-based management point successfully authenticates the user by using Windows authentication (Kerberos or NTLM).
 For more information, see Considerations for client communications from the internet.

-If you set this option to No, or any of the previous requirements are not met, then a computer on the internet only receives computer policies.
+If you set this option to No, or any of the previous requirements aren't met, then a computer on the internet only receives computer policies.
 In this scenario, users can still see, request, and install applications from an internet-based Application Catalog.
-If this setting is No, but Enable user policy on clients is Yes, users do not receive user policies until the computer is connected to the intranet.
+If this setting is No, but Enable user policy on clients is Yes, users don't receive user policies until the computer is connected to the intranet.

-For internet-based client management, application approval requests from users do not require user policies or user authentication.
-The cloud management gateway does not support application approval requests.
+For internet-based client management, application approval requests from users don't require user policies or user authentication.
+The cloud management gateway doesn't support application approval requests.

 Allow access to cloud distribution point